 Not knowing the production origins of your brands’ ingredients makes it hard to know whether your products are deforestation- and exploitation-free.
 There are good developments though, with joint initiatives set up to overcome the current challenges and ensure more of your brands transition to using clean ingredients.

-To learn more about , join us to encourage brands to #SayItOnTheWrapper.
+To learn more about our campaign to support transparency in labeling, join us to encourage brands to #SayItOnTheWrapper.

 Monique van Wijnbergen is director of sustainability and corporate communications at Natural Habitats, a supplier of organic and fair-trade palm oil.
 She is also a spokesperson for Palm Done Right.